unravelin/ravelin-core-ios-xcframework-demo/README.md

 In your PodFile change the version to the latest SDK version number.

-Use the Cocoapod command line and run  `pod update RavelinCore` (for deviceId, fingerprinting and tracking activity) to update the SDK with the new version.
+Use the Cocoapod command line and run  `pod update RavelinCore`.

 To verify the latest Ravelin SDK version check our [Release Notes section](#release-notes).